WorldBrain/direct-linking-backend/README.md

 * The CSS, preprocessed with precss and postcss in dev-server.ts
 * The JS, currently not transpiled

 When editing the CSS, please edit assets/src/styles.less (not actually LESS, but named as such to make IDE happy.)
-The HTML and JS can be directly edited in assets/build/.
+The JS is edited in assets/src/js, with main.js being the main entry point.
+The HTML and images can be directly edited in assets/build/.

 ### Styling